 Respondent contends that he created a judgment lien against several properties merely by recording a copy of the judgment in the county where the properties were located.
 Respondent relies upon subsection (2) of NRS 17.150 for this position.
 According to the Respondent, once he records the judgment, a lien attaches without any further action on the part of the judgment creditor.
-To accept this interpretation, one must necessarily ignore subsection (4) of the same statute which provides, in pertinent part, "In addition to recording the information described in subsection 2, a judgment creditor who records a judgment or decree for the purpose of creating a lien upon the real property of the judgment..." stating certain information intended to identify the judgment debtor and the property, and which must include a statement, made on personal knowledge, that the judgment creditor has confirmed that the judgment debtor is the legal owner of that real property.
+To accept this interpretation, one must necessarily ignore subsection (4) of the same statute which provides, in pertinent part, "In addition to recording the information described in subsection 2, a judgment creditor who records a judgment or decree for the purpose of creating a lien upon the real property of the judgment debtor pursuant to subsection 2 shall record at that time an affidavit of judgment..." stating certain information intended to identify the judgment debtor and the property, and which must include a statement, made on personal knowledge, that the judgment creditor has confirmed that the judgment debtor is the legal owner of that real property.
 Subsection (4) expressly states that it is for the purpose of "creating a lien upon the real property of the judgment debtor pursuant to subsection 2" and that the affidavit "shall" be recorded at the same time the judgment is recorded.
 This provision is clear and unambiguous because it unmistakably requires the affidavit to be recorded at the same time as the judgment and unmistakably requires the identifying information required by the statute which addresses the legislature's concerns and intent behind the statute.
 See Opening Brief at pp. 19-24.
 This provision is not merely advisory, it is mandatory.
 Respondent completely ignores this portion of the statute.